valeoai/Maskgit-pytorch/README.md

 The optimizer employed is Adam with a learning rate of 1e-4, utilizing an 'arccos' scheduler for masking.
 Additionally, during training, I applied a 10% dropout for the CFG.

+For all the details, please refer to our [technical report](https://arxiv.org/abs/2310.14400v1)

 ## Performance on ImageNet

 Using the following hyperparameters for sampling: